5 Dreamy Overwater Bungalows in Fiji (and Fiji Bures)

 Fiji Koro Sun Resort

-To book: You may find the lowest rates on Booking.com
+- To book: You may find lower rates on Booking.com

 3) Fiji Marriott Resort Momi Bay

-You don’t even have to leave the main island now to stay in an overwater Fiji bungalow.
+You donโt even have to leave the main island to stay in an overwater Fiji bungalow.

-The Fiji Marriott Resort Momi Bay opened in 2017 on Viti Levu.
-(Like the Outrigger resort above, it’s about a 45-minute to one-hour’s drive from the Nadi airport.)
+The Fiji Marriott Momi Bay is located on the western coast of Viti Levu.
+(Like the Outrigger resort above, itโs about a 45-minute to one-hourโs drive from the Nadi airport.)

 And 22 of its 200 rooms are over-the-water villas (for adults only).

-Minimalist in décor, these light and bright lagoon bures sport king beds and free-standing bathtubs.
+Minimalist in dรฉcor, each of these light and bright lagoon bures sport a king-size bed and free-standing bathtub.

 But the resort compensates with two pools, one an adults-only pool.